 Spiritual Authority (Audio Version)

-It is evident in scripture that God expects us to esteem, respect, fear those He has placed in positions of authority.
-The various accounts stemming from Moses’ life attest to this.
+Scripture reveals that God expects us to esteem, respect, and fear those He has placed in positions of authority.
+These various accounts of Moses’ life attest to this.

 Then Miriam and Aaron spoke against Moses because of the Cushite woman whom he had married (for he had married a Cushite woman); and they said, "Has the LORD indeed spoken only through Moses?
 Has He not spoken through us as well?"
 And the LORD heard it.
 Numbers 12:1 (NASU unless otherwise stated).